 People ask me all winter long if they can save the seeds they scoop out of winter squash to sow next season.

-First, the fact that people ask me this gives me such hope for the world!
+Which gives me such hope for the world!

 1. Toast and eat them, see our recipe below!

 2. Make squash seed roofs on gingerbread houses.

 3. Stick them on peanut-buttered pinecones for the birds.

 So yes, it’s true, I don’t really recommend saving your squash seeds to sow next season, unless you know a great deal about its life story.
 Or are entirely unattached to the fruits looking anything like it’s parents.
 (Which is one of my favorite games in the world.)

 Squash seeds are one of our favorite snacks.
 Check out our recipe inspirations below!

 Many varieties are F1 Hybrids, which won't grow true to type when saved.
 If you've bought your squash from a grocer or even a farmer's market, chances are good it's an F1 Hybrid.
 So yes, they'll grow, though the fruit they produce will most likely look nothing like what you're expecting.